coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/22.workflow-functions/default.md

 title: 'How to add expression functions'
 media_order: 'Screenshot from 2023-10-25 10-41-28.png'
 metadata:
-    description: 'How to add expression functions.'
+    description: 'How to add expression functions inside the expression picker.'
     author: 'Arlind Ismalaja'
 content:
     items: